Chronic Obstructive Pulmonary Disease (COPD)

 Low blood oxygen is another sign of COPD.
 Doctors order an arterial blood gas test to measure the amount of oxygen in the blood.
 If it is too low, the patient may need oxygen therapy.

 Doctors will stage COPD based on the severity of the damage in the lungs.
-This helps them decide on an appropriate treatment plan.
+This staging helps them decide on an appropriate treatment plan.

 - Lifestyle Changes: Quitting smoking, avoiding second-hand smoke or toxic fumes, eating a healthy diet with adequate nutrients, and getting safe levels of physical activity can improve symptoms and keep lungs from degrading.